michaeld55/Property_HW/hw_CRUD_quiz.md

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?

-An array is returned, we access the first item in the array and get its id and convert it to an interger
+An array is returned, we access the first item in the array and get its id and convert it to an integer

 Q9.
 Why do we use prepared statements when performing database operations?